Annealing with PID

 check that EuroTherm is in Auto mode (there should be no text "MAN" on top of the screen).
 If it is in manual mode, press A/MAN button

-use arrows to adjust the setpoint temperature
+use arrows to adjust the setpoint temperature (or do it from PC)

 After this the controller will try to reach setpoint temperature and keep it.